1. Process parameters of laser welding

 5.3 Laser welding between different metals

-The high cooling rate and small heat-affected zone of laser welding create favorable conditions for the compatibility of materials with different structures after melting of many different metals.
+The high cooling rate and small heat-affected zone of laser welding create favorable conditions for the compatibility of materials with different structures after the melting of many different metals.